ikerhj/ycbcr_proyect/README.md

 -   Talk about how at the first time I tried the ripple carrie adder was instiated in every loop so i change the algorithm again
 -   Talk how the code uses alot of resources and it should be optimized
+    -   Use the Booth multipler that takes into account the sing [Booth multiplier](https://github.com/gustavohb/booth-multiplier/blob/master/booth_multiplier.vhd)